 Students get overly concerned about selecting the “right” major.
 The choice of an academic major is an individual and personal choice.
 As the person declaring the major, you will be accountable for:

 - Attending the classes

 - Taking the exams

 Therefore you, and you alone, should decide what you will major in while attending Cypress College.

 How do I begin the process of choosing a major?

 The best place to begin with your choice of major is to think about your

-Can you imagine dreading the thought of going to class each semester because you are bored by the material or you have no real interest in the field?
+Can you imagine dreading going to class each semester because the material bores you or you have no real interest in the field?